 The Compensation Committee may delegate specific responsibilities to one or more individual committee members to the extent permitted by law, NYSE listing standards and the Compensation Committee's governing documents.
 The Compensation Committee may delegate all or a portion of its powers and responsibilities with respect to the compensation plans and programs described above and in our "Compensation Discussion and Analysis" to one or more of our management committees; provided that the Compensation Committee retains all power and responsibility with respect to awards granted to our Board members and executive officers.
-The Chief Executive Officer has been delegated authority to grant equity awards under the Company's 2009 Long-Term Incentive Plan to new and existing employees of the Company, excluding executive officers and other officers at or above the Senior Vice President level, provided that such awards shall not exceed \$5,000,000 in grant value per calendar year, and no such individual award shall exceed \$350,000 in grant value.
-The Compensation Committee has delegated to a subcommittee composed of its chairman and at least one additional committee member the authority to approve interim compensation actions resulting from promotions, competitive realignment, or the hiring of new executive officers (excluding the Chief Executive Officer), including but not limited to establishing annual base salary, annual bonus targets, long-term bonus targets and the grant of equity awards, subject to any required vote of the shareholders.
-The Compensation Committee has also delegated authority to the Chief Executive Officer to, upon termination of service of an employee of the Company, excluding executive officers and other officers at or above the Senior Vice President level, accelerate vesting of awards granted under the Company's Long-Term Incentive Plan and to extend exercisability of options for a period of up to one year but not beyond the original exercise period.
-The Compensation Committee has further delegated authority to the Chief Executive Officer to determine whether an individual is disabled or to set applicable criteria for making such determination for purposes of the Company's Long-Term Incentive Plan.
+The Chief Executive Officer has been delegated authority to award restricted shares, restricted units and deferred units under the Company's Long-Term Incentive Plan to employees of the Company, excluding executive officers and other officers at or above the Senior Vice President level, not to exceed an aggregate of 100,000 restricted shares, restricted units or deferred units per calendar year.
+The Compensation Committee has delegated to a subcommittee composed of its chairman and at least one additional committee member the authority to approve interim compensation actions resulting from promotions, competitive realignment, or the hiring of new executive officers (excluding the Chief Executive Officer), including but not limited to establishing annual base salary, annual bonus targets, long-term incentive targets and the grant of equity awards, subject to any required vote of the shareholders beginning in 2015.
+The Compensation Committee has also delegated authority to the Chief Executive Officer to approve "convenience of the company" treatment of Long-Term Incentive Plan awards to participants other than executive officers and directors.
 The Compensation Committee is notified of compensation actions made by the Chief Executive Officer or the subcommittee at the meeting following the end of each calendar quarter in which such actions are taken.

 The current members of the Compensation Committee are Mr. Tan, Chairman, and Messrs.
-Curado, Intrieri and McNamara.
-Mr. Intrieri began service on the Compensation Committee in May 2014.
-The Compensation Committee met five times during 2014.
+Curado, McNamara and Intrieri.
+Mr. Curado began service on the Compensation Committee in May 2013 and Mr. Intrieri joined the committee in May 2014, following his election to the Board of Directors.
+The Compensation Committee met seven times during 2013.

 Finance Committee.
 The Finance Committee approves our long-term financial policies, insurance programs and investment policies.
 It also makes recommendations to the Board of Directors concerning the Company's dividend policy, securities repurchase actions, the issuance and terms of debt and equity securities and the establishment of bank lines of credit.
 In addition, the Finance Committee approves the creation, termination and amendment of certain of our employee benefit programs and periodically reviews the status of these programs and the performance of the managers of the funded programs.
 The current members of the Finance Committee are Mr. Muller, Chairman, Ms. Chang and Messrs.
 Barker and Merksamer.
-The Finance Committee met four times during 2014.
+Mr. Merksamer began service on the Finance Committee in May 2013.
+The Finance Committee met five times during 2013.